China Beijing Environmental Exchange: Emission Trading System (Beijing)

 The Beijing ETS operates under the "1+1+N" policy framework.
-The first "1" represents the service regulations that define the responsibilities of all stakeholders, assign oversight roles, and ensure government supervision of trading activities.
-These principles are outlined in the Decision on Implementing CO_{2} ETS in Beijing.
-The second "1" establishes the legal foundation for the ETS, as set out in the Interim Measures for the Management of Emissions Trading in Beijing.
-This document specifies departmental responsibilities, operational procedures, and carbon market governance.
-The "N" component provides supplementary guidelines and advisory documents that reinforce and clarify the two main regulatory pillars.
+The first "1" establishes the service regulations, assigns roles to all stakeholders based on their expertise and rights, and ensures government oversight of operations.
+These principles are outlined in the "Decision on Implementing CO_{2} ETS in Beijing" document.
+The second "1" serves as the legal foundation of the ETS, as detailed in the "Interim Measures for the Management of Emissions Trading in Beijing" document.
+This component specifies the responsibilities of each department, clarifies operational procedures, and oversees all activities within the carbon market.
+Lastly, the "N" component offers additional guidance and reminders that complement and reinforce the principles set forth by the first and second "1" elements.